uspki/policies/certificate-policy.md

 #### 7.1.6.1.
 Reserved Certificate Policy Identifiers
 This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.

-The following Certificate Policy identifiers are registered under the National Institute of Standards and Technology (NIST) Computer Science Object Registory (CSOR) OID arc and reserved for use by the U.S. Government for this CP.
+The following Certificate Policy identifiers are registered under the National Institute of Standards and Technology (NIST) Computer Science Object Registry (CSOR) OID arc and reserved for use by the U.S. Government for this CP.
 These Certificate Policy Identifiers are a required means of asserting compliance with this CP as follows:

 - Domain Validated:
   - { joint-iso-itu-t(2) country(16) us(840) organization(1) gov(101) csor(3) pki(2) certificate-policies(1) arcfbca-policies(3) domain-validated(43) } (2.16.840.1.101.3.2.1.3.43),
-  - if the Certificate complies with this CP but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.
+  - if the Certificate complies with this CP but lacks Subject Identity Information that is verified in accordance with section 3.2.2.1 or section 3.2.3.

 - Organization Validated:
   - {joint-iso-itu-t(2) country(16) us(840) organization(1) gov(101) csor(3) pki(2) certificate-policies(1) arcfbca-policies(3) organization-validated(44)} (2.16.840.1.101.3.2.1.3.44),
-  - If the Certificate complies with this CP and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+  - If the Certificate complies with this CP and includes Subject Identity Information that is verified in accordance with section 3.2.2.1.

 The following Certificate Policy identifiers are registered under the CAB Forum and reserved for use.
 These Certificate Policy Identifiers are a required means of asserting compliance with the CAB Forum Baseline Requirements as follows:

 - Domain Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1),
-  - If the Certificate complies with the Baseline Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3
+  - If the Certificate complies with the Baseline Requirements but lacks Subject Identity Information that is verified in accordance with section 3.2.2.1 or section 3.2.3

 - Organization Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2),
-  - If the Certificate complies with the Baseline Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+  - If the Certificate complies with the Baseline Requirements and includes Subject Identity Information that is verified in accordance with section 3.2.2.1.

 If the Certificate asserts the policy identifiers for Domain Validated, then the certificate shall not include organizationName and stateOrProvinceName in the Subject field.
 If the Certificate asserts the policy identifiers for Organization Validated, then the certificate shall include organizationName, stateOrProvinceName and countryName in the Subject field.